simone-sanfratello/fastify-peekaboo/README.md

 type: `number`
 default: `86400000` // 1 day
-cache expiration in ms, optional
+cache expiration in ms, optional.

 #### settings.xheader

 type: `boolean`
 default: `true`
-add on response header `x-peekaboo` and `x-peekaboo-hash` if response comes from cache
+add on response header `x-peekaboo` and `x-peekaboo-hash` if response comes from cache.

 #### settings.noinfo

 type: `boolean`
 default: `false`
-do not store info for entries, in order to speed up a little bit in writing and retrieving
+do not store info (matching rule, request) for entries, in order to speed up a little bit while writing and reading cache, and save some space; info are needed only to manipulate cache.

 ### Log